komfysach/snake-game/README.md

 ### Score Tracking

 The player can track the score within the game.
+There is also a high score that gets set into local storage so the player can keep track of their high score.

 ### Restart